infocareworkshop/senderella-docs/docs/API description.md

 | height | Int | Bar height, in millimeters.
 Default – 10 |
 | includetext | Int | 1 or nothing |
 | textxalign | String | Default – `center` |

+## Finalization

+When you send `/finalize` command shipment become sealed and you can't modify it's content anymore.

+## Default flow vs delayed flow

+By default shipment will be validated and created immediately after `/submit` command.
+Then you can download labels, change shipment's content and finally run `/finalize` command.
+When you pass `requestOptions.delayedTransmit = true` then delayed workflow will be applied:

+1. Don't perform any request to shipment services except validation, save shipment to the db, assign guid.
+2. Shipment will have empty `shipmentData` field and `waitingForTransmission = true`
+3. You can modify it but can't download a label.
+Pickup list could contain limited amount of data.
+5. Request to the shipment service will be performed after `/finalize` command.
+We will use actual shipment state as request parameters instead of initial.
+After that, `shipmentData` will contain data from shipment service, `waitingForTransmission` will be empty, `finalized` will be `true`.
+Also you can download labels without restrictions.